cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 CUE attempts to address this by providing an open, declarative scripting layer on top of the configuration layer.
-Aside from the abovementioned case, it is designed to address various other issues:
+Aside from the above-mentioned case, it is designed to address various other issues:

 - inject environmental data into configuration, something not allowed